april427/diffusion-posterior-sampling/README.md

 **In practice**, only `data/aoa_amp_building_dataset.py` is called directly.
 The data generation files (`aoa_amp_building_data*.py`) and ray tracer files (`aoa_amp_building*.py`) are invoked behind the scenes when `use_existing_data` is `False` or no cached data is found.

+### Test dataset
+`plot_test_dataset.py` Plot a dataset with 6 channels by set builings and one BS location

+`visualize_dataset.py` Load the generated dataset and plot 3 datasets with 1, 2, and 3 buildings

 ---

 ## 4. Training